A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: Fundamental Terminology and Related Survey

 \textit{A scenario is a description of the temporal relationship between several scenes in a sequence of scenes, with goals and values within a specified situation, influenced by actions and events}~\cite{ulbrich2015defining,ISO21448}.

-\subsection{Scenario Abstraction Level}
+\subsubsection{Scenario Abstraction Level}

-\textit{According to}~\cite{menzel2018scenarios,asam2024openscenarioDSL}\textit{, scenarios are organized into four levels of abstraction: 1) Functional scenarios represent high-level traffic situations described in natural language using domain-specific terms.
-2) Abstract scenarios are defined by transforming natural language descriptions into formats suitable for machine interpretation, often supported by ontologies.
-3) Logical scenarios define the parameter ranges of the state values used for scenario representation.
-4) Concrete scenarios use specific state values to ensure their reproducibility and to enable test methods to execute the scenario.}
+\textit{According to}~\cite{menzel2018scenarios,asam2024openscenarioDSL}\textit{, scenarios are organized into four levels of abstraction~(see~\autoref{fig:scenario-abstraction-level}): (1) Functional scenarios represent high-level traffic situations described in natural language using domain-specific terms.
+(2) Abstract scenarios are defined by transforming natural language descriptions into formats suitable for machine interpretation, often supported by ontologies}~\cite{de2022towards}. \textit{(3) Logical scenarios define the parameter ranges of the state values used for scenario representation.
+(4) Concrete scenarios\footnote{A concrete scenario is not necessarily a test scenario.
+A test method requires a test scenario as input, which is derived from a concrete scenario but adapted to the ODD and testing requirements of the ADS.} use specific state values to ensure their reproducibility and to enable test methods to execute the scenario.}